kyouheicf/md_to_conf/README.md

-# md_to_conf for Confluence protected by Cloudflare Acess
+# md_to_conf for Confluence protected by Cloudflare Access

 ## Usage